 School commuting is a major contributor to travel demand and greenhouse gas (GHG) emissions, and child/school zone safety is an important issue in the community.
-Suggested Walk n Roll to School maps are used to educate and encourage students and parents on available routes with focused bicycle and pedestrian enhancements.
-The Walk n Roll maps include suggested routes identified in blue, the location of crossing guards, traffic signals, and stop signs, along with other supporting infrastructure like flashing beacons, marked crosswalks, and existing bikeways.
-The Complete Streets Master Plan created and updated Walk n Roll maps for each school that serves the Los Altos community, including schools located in Mountain View and Cupertino.
-The new Walk n Roll Maps also include recommended drop-off and pick-up routes to families that drive to school.
+Suggested Routes to School maps are used to educate and encourage students and parents on available routes with focused bicycle and pedestrian enhancements.
+The maps include suggested routes identified in blue, the location of crossing guards, traffic signals, and stop signs, along with other supporting infrastructure like flashing beacons, marked crosswalks, and existing bikeways.
+The Complete Streets Master Plan created and updated Suggested Route maps for each school that serves the Los Altos community, including schools located in Mountain View and Cupertino.
+The new Suggested Route Maps also include recommended drop-off and pick-up routes to families that drive to school.
 These resources were developed with input of the Complete Streets Commission, school administrations and parents.
-Maps can also be found online at SchoolRoutes.org.
+Maps can also be found online at SchoolRoutes. org.
 The website has been optimized for use with mobile devices.